-Combinatorics (Fall 2017) is the mathematics of finite or discrete objects.
+Combinatorics (Summer session 1, 2021) is the mathematics of finite or discrete objects.
 Frequently, and most classically, we are interested in counting the number of ways that a certain problem can be solved.
 For example, the number of ways of tiling a rectangle using rectangles and rectangles with no gaps or overlaps is the Fibonacci number , a very familiar sequence of numbers.
 Many other simple counting problems have answers that involve the binomial coefficients.

 In this class, we will assume that students are already familiar with these basic combinatorial problems and their solutions so that we can study combinatorics at a higher level.
 After briefly reviewing combinatorics at the level of typical competition problems, we will look at other, less familiar, types of special numbers, such as the Stirling numbers, the Bell numbers, and the Eulerian numbers.
 These numbers satisfy relations resembling those of the binomial coefficients, but they also have their own distinctive characters.
 They show up in several different contexts in mathematics, from counting problems to polynomial identities, which suggests that they are fundamental objects in mathematics.